perezsan/wordstar-linux-manjaro/README.md

 So this new hodge podge should be in ~/iso-tools/community/wordstar

-Add whatever-the-fuck to desktop-overlay
+Add whatever-the-fuck to desktop-overlay dir

-at that point, running *buildiso -p wordstar*
+Make sure you have ran **pamac install manjaro-tools**, then copy over /etc/manjaro-tools/manjaro-tools.conf to **~/.config/manjaro-tools/**

+Edit ~/.config/manjaro-tools/manjaro-tools.conf judiciously ... my only change is the kernel, which is **linux54** as o 3/18/2020.

+now run **buildiso -p wordstar**

 I know--a shitty hack.
 I'll fix later perhaps, but I just wanted to keep the scripts separate from this release.